NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 integrity.
 This brought quite an amount of complexity and fragility to the DNS which in turn still hinders general adoption.
-When an operator decides to publish a newly signed zone there is no way to realistically check that DNS resolution will not break for the zone.
+When an operator decides to adopt DNSSEC on an existing insecure zone there is no way to realistically check that DNS resolution will not break for the zone.

 Recent efforts that improve troubleshooting DNS and DNSSEC include Extended DNS Errors [@!RFC8914] and DNS Error Reporting [@!RFC9567].